ArhanChaudhary/qter/media/paper/paper.typ

     ),
 )

 You can see that the centers are attached to each other by the _core_ and are only able to rotate in place.
-This allows us to treat the centers as a fixed reference point to tell whether or not a sticker is on the correct side.
+This allows us to treat the centers as a fixed reference frame to tell whether or not a sticker is on the correct side.
 For example, if we have the following scramble,

 #align(center, cetz.canvas(length: 22pt, {
     cube("bbbbwbbbb oooogooooo wwwwrwwwww")